 California Sales and Use Tax & Audit Guide

-This guide is for businesses that need straightforward answers on the following California Sales and Use Tax subjects:
+This guide provides businesses with answers and explanation on the following California Sales and Use Tax topics:

-- Do I need to be collecting California sales tax?
+- Do I need to collect California sales tax?

-- Should I be collecting or paying California use tax?
+- Do I need to pay California use tax?

-- Guidance on fighting a sales tax assessment in California.
+- How to fight an improper sales tax assessment in California.

 Who Needs to Collect California Sales and Use Tax?